jessecusack/cookiecutter-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

     ├── AUTHORS.md         <- Author information.
 {%- endif %}
     ├── data/
-    │   ├── external       <- Data pulled in from outside of this project.
+    │   ├── raw            <- Data files you initially obtain or construct at the beginning of your project.
-    │   ├── internal       <- Data generated within this project.
+    │   ├── processed      <- Data that you have cleaned and processed.
+    │   ├── intermediate   <- Data created at some point in the processing of your data that need to be saved temporarily.
     │   └── README.md      <- Information on data sources and retrieval.
     │
-    ├── analysis/          <- Jupyter notebooks, MATLAB code and anything else that constitutes analysis.
+    ├── scripts/           <- Jupyter notebooks, MATLAB code and anything else that constitutes analysis.
+    │   ├── processing     <- Scripts that transform raw data files into processed data files.
+    │   ├── analysis       <- Scripts that produce the results, such as figures, tables and statistics.
+    │   ├── supplementary  <- Scripts that produce the results present in the Supplementary Materials.
     │   ├── README.md      <- Any information about the analysis, such as execution order.
-    │   ├── *.py           <- Python files that can be converted to notebooks using jupytext.
+    │   ├── *.py           <- Master script in Python that reproduces the Results of your project by executing all the other scripts, in the correct order.
-    │   └── *.m            <- Analysis in MATLAB.
+    │   ├── *.m            <- Master script in MATLAB that reproduces the Results of your project by executing all the other scripts, in the correct order.
+    │   ├── *.r            <- Master script in in R that reproduces the Results of your project by executing all the other scripts, in the correct order.
+    │   └── README.md      <- Information on data processing, data analysis and about scripts that produce them.
     │
-    ├── figures/           <- Saved figures generated during analysis.
+    ├── output/            <- Saved figures, tables and other outputs generated during analysis.
+    │   ├── results        <- Contains files presented in your report.
+    │   ├── supplementary  <- Contains files presented in the Supplementary Materials.
+    │   └── README.md      <- Information on data outputs and about scripts that produce them.
     │
     ├── environment.yml    <- Conda environment specification.
 Install using the bash scripts.
 {%- if cookiecutter.as_python_package == 'y' %}